 Cirencester is available for the November fixture, 01/11/2025

 Bath possibly available on 14/12/2025.
-This is TBC.

 Cheltenham Pitville Park available for the February Fixture, 14/02/2026

-Stroud could possibly host a fixture on 14/12/2025.
-This will be investigated further.

 Most runners prefer an individual entry rather than a team entry.

 We will look into Chip and Pin for 3 out of the 4 races.
 Bath will not be considered as it is a joint event with other counties.
 Wendy, Steve, Martin and Phil to be part of a Working Group to sort out Chip and Pin.